argoproj/argo-cd/docs/getting_started.md

 argocd app sync guestbook
 ```

-This command retrieves the manifests from git repository and performs a `kubectl apply` of the
+This command retrieves the manifests from the repository and performs a `kubectl apply` of the
 manifests.
 The guestbook app is now running and you can now view its resource components, logs,
 events, and assessed health status: